rhysd/YourFukurou/README.md

 host + port number joined with ':' such as 'example.com:80080'.
 When `null` is set, `$https_proxy` environment variable will be used.

-### `sticky_mode`
+### `caffeinated`

-If this value is set to `true`, window will be in 'sticky' mode.
-Window will be shown in **every** workspace and hidden on other window focused.
-This mode is intended to be used with `hotkey_accelerator` configuration.
-You can toggle YourFukurou window with global shortcut like Alfred app.
+If this value is set to `true`, app will never be in suspension mode.
+OS usually suspends application on PC sleeping.
+However, it makes YourFukurou stop subscribing user stream.
+When `caffeineted` is `true`, app can continue to connect to user stream even if PC goes to sleep.
+Note that this will take more buttery while PC sleeping.

 ### `max_timeline_items`